 Long after the physical causes of tinnitus have healed in your ear, the brain will continue to find the noise.
 This is what is meant when it is said that tinnitus is psychosomatic in nature.
 The onset was physical in nature, very real.
 However, the continuation of the noise is often not necessary.
 Much like hearing voices and other auditory hallucinations, tinnitus is simply a “replaying” of “tapes” the brain feels are necessary for survival.

 The brain is an incredible piece of creation and tends to work remarkably well.
 Like all sounds, tinnitus is processed and “heard” in the brain.
 The ear, incredible as it is in it’s own right is a sensory organ that collects information and keeps our balance along with a few other nice benefits.
-The ear does not hear though.
+The ear does not hear anymore than an old telephone hears.
 The brain hears.
 Sound is stored in the brain and can easily be remembered.
+This is one reason that a few well structured, key techniques of hypnosis can help reduce tinnitus You’ll learn about that later.

 Recall the voice of someone you love very much.
 (If you have been deaf for your entire life follow along anyway as this pertains to everyone!)
 You were easily able to do that weren’t you?
 Even if you are profoundly deaf today, you are still able to remember the voice of a relative or friend.
 The memory of sound is the brain stored.
 Long after a person becomes deaf, they continue to hear sounds in their dreams.
 The memory of sound is stored in the brain.
 When you feel a certain way or have certain important decisions to make you may hear the voice of a parent or friend who is long dead in your head.
 Some people hear these voices all day long.
 The brain is working perfectly well.
 It simply needs a bit of reprogramming!